Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Negotiating Enterprise Proxy Pricing

-If your monthly proxy spend exceeds $2,000-3,000, you have leverage to negotiate beyond published plan pricing.
+If your monthly proxy spend exceeds $2,000 to $3,000, you have use to negotiate beyond published plan pricing.
 Proxy providers have healthy margins on enterprise accounts, and their cost of acquiring a high-value customer justifies discounting.

 Negotiation levers that work:

-• Multi-year deals — If you are willing to commit for 2 years, ask for an additional 10-15% discount over the annual rate.
+• Multi-year deals.
+If you're willing to commit for 2 years, ask for an additional 10 to 15% discount over the annual rate.
 The provider gains revenue predictability.

-• Competitive quotes — Get pricing from 2-3 providers and share them (or describe them generally) during negotiation.
+• Competitive quotes.
+Get pricing from 2 or 3 providers and share them (or describe them generally) during negotiation.
 Providers will match or beat competitor pricing to win the deal.

-• Overage rate reduction — Even if the base rate is firm, negotiate overage rates down to within 10-20% of the base rate instead of the default 50-200% premium.
+• Overage rate reduction.
+Even if the base rate is firm, negotiate overage rates down to within 10 to 20% of the base rate instead of the default 50 to 200% premium.

-• Rollover bandwidth — Ask for unused bandwidth to roll over month-to-month within the annual contract.
-This is low-cost for the provider and high-value for you.
+• Rollover bandwidth.
+Ask for unused bandwidth to roll over month-to-month within the annual contract.
+Low-cost for the provider and high-value for you.

-What not to negotiate on: Do not sacrifice support quality, IP pool access, or success rate guarantees for a lower price.
+What not to negotiate on.
+Don't sacrifice support quality, IP pool access, or success rate guarantees for a lower price.
 A 10% discount is worthless if it comes with a smaller IP pool that drops your success rate by 15%.
 Negotiate on price while holding firm on performance specifications.

 Cost Optimization Strategies for Any Pricing Model

-Regardless of which pricing model you use, these strategies reduce your effective proxy cost without reducing data quality:
+Regardless of pricing model, these strategies reduce your effective proxy cost without reducing data quality:

-Mix proxy types by task: Use residential proxies only for targets that require them (heavily protected sites, geo-specific tasks).
+Mix proxy types by task.
+Use residential only for targets that require it (heavily protected sites, geo-specific tasks).
 Route simpler requests through cheaper datacenter proxies.
-A mixed approach can cut total spend by 30-50% compared to using residential proxies for everything.
+A mixed approach can cut total spend by 30 to 50% compared to using residential for everything.

-Cache aggressively: If you scrape the same pages regularly, cache results and check for changes before re-scraping.
-A product page that updates daily does not need hourly checks.
+Cache aggressively.
+If you scrape the same pages regularly, cache results and check for changes before re-scraping.
+A product page that updates daily doesn't need hourly checks.
 Reducing redundant requests directly reduces bandwidth consumption and cost.

-Fail fast on blocked requests: When a request returns a CAPTCHA or block indicator, do not follow redirects or load additional resources.
-Detect the block, discard the response, and queue a retry with a different IP.
+Fail fast on blocked requests.
+When a request returns a CAPTCHA or block indicator, don't follow redirects or load additional resources.
+Detect the block, discard the response, queue a retry with a different IP.
 Every kilobyte of block-page data you load is wasted bandwidth.

-Optimize retry logic: Do not retry immediately with the same parameters.
-If a request failed, rotate IP, change the user agent, and add a delay before retrying.
+Optimise retry logic.
+Don't retry immediately with the same parameters.
+If a request failed, rotate IP, change the user agent, add a delay before retrying.
 Rapid retries without changes waste bandwidth and often fail again.

-Monitor and audit usage: Review your proxy usage dashboard weekly.
-Look for unexpected bandwidth spikes, unusually high failure rates, or IP pools being depleted faster than expected.
+Monitor and audit usage.
+Review your proxy usage dashboard weekly.
+Look for unexpected bandwidth spikes, unusually high failure rates, IP pools being depleted faster than expected.
 Early detection of problems prevents runaway costs.

-Right-size your plan: Review actual usage against your plan allocation monthly.
+Right-size your plan.
+Review actual usage against your plan allocation monthly.
 If you consistently use 60% of your allocation, downgrade.
 If you regularly hit 90%+, upgrade before overage charges kick in.
-The cheapest gigabyte is the one you do not pay for but did not need.
+The cheapest gigabyte is the one you don't pay for but didn't need.

 Frequently Asked Questions